mofe64/vulcan/notes.md

   failed to get server groups: unknown
   ```

-  (surfaces as “Failed to list nodes” when the client’s discovery call fails)
+  (surfaces as "Failed to list nodes" when the client's discovery call fails)

 - **Root cause**
   The kubeconfig stored in the Secret pointed to a **file-path CA certificate**
   (`certificate-authority: /tmp/.../ca.crt`).
   When the controller read the Secret later, that temp file no longer existed, so
   the TLS handshake with the API server failed and discovery (`GET /apis`) could
-  not fetch “server groups”.
+  not fetch "server groups".

 - **Fix applied**
-  Generate the kubeconfig with the control plane’s **CA bytes embedded** as
+  Generate the kubeconfig with the control plane's **CA bytes embedded** as
   `certificate-authority-data` (helper `kubeconfigWithEmbeddedCA`).
   This makes the kubeconfig self-contained and immune to missing temp files.
   _(Optional for throwaway tests: set `InsecureSkipTLSVerify: true` instead.)_